berniegp/mock-xmlhttprequest/README.md

 #### Mock response methods
 These methods provide a programmatic interface to respond to `MockXhr` requests.

+If a call to a response method is invalid, it throws an `Error` with a message that contains "Mock usage error detected".

 ##### uploadProgress(transmitted)
 Fires a request upload progress event where `transmitted` is the number of bytes transmitted.